-Taxpayer has been an employee of since , .
-Taxpayer received a grant of restricted stock units (RSUs) on , .
+Taxpayer has been an employee of since .
+Taxpayer received a grant of 32,000 restricted stock units (RSUs) with an RSU start date of and a grant date of .
 The RSU plan provided for a two-part vesting requirement.
 First, the plan required the occurrence of an "Initial Vest Event," which was defined as the earlier of: